sbal06/Late-Fusion-Project/README.md

  </p>

-This respository contains preprocessing methods to the image and text data for the [MVSA-Single dataset](https://mcrlab.net/research/mvsa-sentiment-analysis-on-multi-view-social-data/).
+This respository also contains preprocessing methods to the image and text data for the [MVSA-Single dataset](https://mcrlab.net/research/mvsa-sentiment-analysis-on-multi-view-social-data/).

 ## Future Improvements